 Anthropology Definition & Introduction

 The course outline consists of three sections of 12 classes.
 I divided each of the 16 chapters of Lavenda and Schultz into two parts.
 I left the four modules as standalone.
 The course outline is ideal for a 14-15 week course that meets three times each week, leaving room for exams and other activities.
 The outline can be easily adjusted for other formats or structured for independent reading.
 The links in [brackets] point to related material on Living Anthropologically and notes from my Hartwick Intro-to-Anthro 2018 course.
+For my current approach, using a different textbook, see Intro-to-Anthropology 2020.

 A. Evolution & Biological Anthropology